kubakos/shift-schedule-generator/README.md

 1. schedule generator
     - INIT df from imported excel schedule
+    - GENERATE schedule by the number of technicians on duty and the duty hour while true: generate shift managers' schedule generate technicians' schedule rate given schedule
-    - GENERATE schedule by given rules
+    - RATE generated schedule by given rules
     - EXPORT generated schedule to an excel file